anna-xing/hurricane-evac/README.md

 - Store impacted area

 See if user should evacuate
-- Check hurricane windspeed: minimum 96 mph
 - Call Maps API to get user location from address input
 - See if location is in impacted area

-If user should evacuate:
 - Find time at which hurricane will reach user (interpolate)
+- Check hurricane windspeed: minimum 96 mph

+If user needs to evacuate:
 -